Did you know that the psychology of persuasion often explains why some people always get their way while others struggle with influence?

 Consistency

-Liking and Its affect on the Psychology of Persuasion
+Liking and Its Effect on the Psychology of Persuasion

 People we like tend to persuade us more easily.
 The liking principle highlights how similarity, compliments, and cooperation can increase our rapport with others.